 Though we can apply these questions to refugee issues in the United States and Europe, here I want to focus on Eretz Yisrael, and on Israel and Palestine.
 For that I will turn to Rashi.

 Rashi’s very first comment on bereishit, the first word of the Torah, shows that he was vexed by these questions.
-He famously quotes a midrashic conundrum: “It wasn’t necessary to begin the Torah except from the verse, ‘This month is for you the head of months, first for you from the months of the year’ (Exodus 12:2)” – because that was the beginning of the actual exodus, when the people as a whole received the commandment of the paschal lamb, which formed Israel into a nation.
+He famously quotes a midrashic conundrum: “It wasn’t necessary to begin the Torah except from the verse, ‘This month is for you the head of months, first for you from the months of the year’ (Exodus 12:2)” – because that was when the people as a whole received its first commandment, to sacrifice the paschal lamb, which was the beginning of the actual exodus that formed Israel into a nation.

 Rashi, paraphrasing Genesis Rabbah (1:2), then “explains” why we need the story of Creation: If the world’s nations say to Israel, “You are robbers, because you conquered and occupied the lands of the seven nations,” Israel can retort, “All the world belongs to the Holy One, He created her (the land), and He gave her to whomever is upright in His eyes.
 When He wanted He gave her to you, and when He wanted He took her from you and gave her to us.”

 What a strangely polemical way to begin the most important Torah commentary ever written.

 Of course, Rashi lived through the first crusade and wrote elegies about the Rhineland massacres, perpetrated by Christian “soldiers” on their way to take the land of Israel away from the Muslims, which initiated Europe’s murderous slouching towards the Shoah.
 It’s easy to imagine Rashi adding this teaching after finishing the rest of his commentary, as a way of asserting that the whole premise of the Crusades was a lie.